 - Shaken or Stirred

-- Dry, Dirty, Perfect
+- Dry, Dirty, or Perfect

-You can even use those cocktail onions and this simple garnish change creates a Gibson.
-Optionally, you can create the Martinez (sweet vermouth, maraschino, bitters) which is known as the grandfather of the Martini.
+Many people enjoy a perfect martini with equal parts of sweet and dry vermouth, while others enjoy a dirty martini with a small amount of olive brine.
+You can even use cocktail onions to create a Gibson.
+Optionally, you can create the martinez (sweet vermouth, maraschino, bitters), which is the grandfather of the martini.

 When it comes to gin-based martinis, you will find that these cocktails are nice to know as well:

 - Bronx Cocktail: dry and sweet vermouth with orange juice